chipsalliance/VeeRwolf/README.md

 Install [verilator](https://www.veripool.org/wiki/verilator)

 Create a directory structure consisting of a workspace directory (from now on called `$WORKSPACE`) and a root directory for the SweRV SoC (from now on called `$CORES_ROOT`).
 All further commands will be run from `$WORKSPACE` unless otherwise stated.
-The structure will look like this
+The structure will look like this:

     ├──cores
     └──workspace